richard-G/climbingScraper/README.txt

+# climbing scraper

-script that checks for available climbing slots and sends a text if any open up
+**script that checks for available climbing slots and sends a text if any open up**